nbeaver/commutator-table/README.md

 <http://www.ctan.org/tex-archive/macros/latex/contrib/datatool>

+If you just want to see the table itself, check out the [pdf file](./table.pdf), generated from the LaTeX source.
+It is incomplete.

-If you want to get learn how to get started, look in [`how-to.md`](./how-to.md) for more information.
+If you want to how to get started improving the table, look at the [how-to instructions](./HOWTO.md) and [to-do list](./TODO.md) for more information.